 Another interesting connection is that of the blue morning glory flower.
 Julia Phillips also writes how the blue morning glory is the flower of the school connected to Lucifer and something that I learned in my studies within OMS.

-When I was in my pre-teen years, my Grandmother had such a wonderful and beautiful garden.
+When I was in my pre-teen years, my Grandmother had such a beautiful garden.
 One of my favorite flowers she would plant in it was the morning glory.

 I instinctively knew the flower was magical!